Ondat is a software-defined storage platform for running stateful applications in Kubernetes.

 Ondat is architected as a series of containers that fulfil separate, discrete functions.

-Links where appropriate have been given to our open-source GitHub repo.
+Links where appropriate have been given to our open-source GitHub repository.

 Responsible for the creation and maintenance of the Ondat cluster.
 This operator is primarily responsible for ensuring that all the relevant applications are running in your cluster.